 Independence Accelerator Award

-The SPP2191 has reserved funds to accelerate the development of an excellent senior postdoctoral fellow towards independence.
-The aim of this program is to support a postdoctoral fellow associated with an SPP2191 host laboratory to develop an independent research program that will enable them to potentially submit a competitive proposal for the next 3-year funding period of the SPP2191.
+The SPP2191 has reserved funds to accelerate the development of an excellent senior postdoctoral fellow toward independence.
+The program aims to support a postdoctoral fellow associated with a SPP2191 host laboratory in developing an independent research program that will enable them to potentially submit a competitive proposal for an ERC starting grant, Emmy Noether proposal or something similar.
+For more information email us.
+Applications must be submitted by October 31, 2024.

 Herman Fung